bright/new-www/content/blog/a-product-designer-who-sees-through-the-code-meet-joanna.md

 After the research, I do **sketches**.
 Based on them I create [low-fidelity or high-fidelity wireframes](/blog/what-are-the-stages-of-app-development/#app-prototyping--product-design), depending on the time constraints we have.
 Let's face it, working at a software development agency means time is often working against us. 🙂 Finally, **mockups originate from wireframes**.

 <div class="image"><img src="/images/joanna_quote_mockups.png" alt="Quote on mockups" title="Quote on mockups"  /> </div>

+**The moment when I have the mockups ready is pivotal in designer-client communication**.
+Before this, we might have thought that we were on the same page through discussions, but the mockups finally reveal my intentions as a designer and whether they match the client's expectations.

+**When everyone is on the same page, I design prototypes with all the screens for every flow**.
+I have to design and describe them well enough so that developers can understand the design of the entire system and start to implement it.

+## What are the biggest differences between your perception of this career and the daily reality of it?

+Before starting the job, I had the impression that I would create the design, and then developers would implement it.
+However, while working in an Agile methodology, I discovered that **sometimes during the same sprint, I need to do the design while developers simultaneously build features**.

+This presents another challenge because in order to achieve a successful implementation I have to communicate effectively with developers.
+There is no time for misunderstandings.